Advertisement

 - Your GPA, particularly if you’ve taken honors or AP courses.

-### Shine a Light on Academic Accomplishments
+### Showcase Your Academic Accomplishments

 - Membership in the National Honor Society